 PE will continue to take place on a Friday.
-Please be aware that PE sessions will be outside as the weather improves.
-Therefore, it is important that your child has their kit in school every week including a pair of trainers.
-A polite reminder that kit consists of a plain white or blue t- shirt and navy blue or black shorts.
-Children can also wear a plain navy or black zipped top without a hood and plain bottoms or a plain dark tracksuit.
+Please be aware that most PE sessions will be outside as the weather improves.
+Therefore, it is important that your child has their kit in school every week including a hat and water bottle.

 Miss Davies and Miss Wood

-Year 4 are preparing for their production of Olivia.
+Year 4 are preparing for their production of Olivier.
 We have provided the tracks for the children to practice at home and learn the lyrics.

 I want to be a Lady